 - Ikura (イクラ, salmon roe)

-When you ask people the name for fish eggs in Japanese, you’ll most often hear Tobiko (とびこ) which is flying fish roe and most commonly used on sushi.
-It is the name for this particular type of fish eggs and not a general name like we use roe to describe eggs from all types of fish.
+When you ask people the name for fish roe in Japanese, you’ll most often hear “tobiko” (とびこ), which is flying fish roe, which is most commonly used on sushi.
+It’s the fish eggs’ name for this particular type and isn’t a general name like we use “roe” to describe eggs from all types of fish.

-The chef can prepare the roe in a few different ways, depending on the fish/aquatic egg type and which flavor may suit them.
+The chef can prepare roe in a few different ways, depending on the fish/aquatic egg type and which flavors may suit them.

-Chefs can use roe both ways – fresh or cooked.
-Even though there are many dishes that use cooked roe, the Tobiko, Masago or Ikura fish roe on sushi is almost always served raw.
+Chefs can use roe both ways: fresh or cooked.
+Even though many dishes use cooked roe, tobiko, masago, or ikura fish roe on sushi is almost always served raw.

-Eating tobiko roe is good for your health just as long as you consume it moderately (eating too much of it might increase your cholesterol).
-According to the US Department of Agriculture fish roe is rich in proteins and amino acids, but low in calories and it is abundant in minerals and nutrients such as magnesium, selenium, and vitamin B-12.
-Omega-3 fatty acids have anti-inflammatory properties that can help protect your body (especially your brain) from oxides that can cause harm at the molecular level.
+Eating tobiko roe is good for your health, just as long as you consume it moderately (eating too much of it might raise your cholesterol levels).

+Also present in fish roe are the unsaturated fatty acids known as omega-3s, which are good for the heart.
+Omega-3 fatty acids have anti-inflammatory properties that can help protect your body (especially your brain) from oxides that cause harm at the molecular level.

-A peer-reviewed scientific journal called the Journal of Food Science and Technology included new research that discovered that roe has a high amount of fat that helps the brain to improve its learning ability and also reduce the fats in a person’s bloodstream.
+A peer-reviewed scientific journal called the Journal of Food Science and Technology included new research that discovered that roe has a high amount of fat that helps the brain to improve its learning abilities.
+It also reduces fats in a person’s bloodstream.

 Also read: is sushi always raw fish?

-Fish eggs of roe come from fish and other animals in the ocean and if you’ve seen them up close, then you would know that they’re roughly 1-2 mm in size.
+Roe comes from fish and other animals in the ocean.
+And if you’ve seen it up close, then you’d know that the eggs are roughly 1-2 mm in size.

-Harvesting them from the fish or other sea animals will be a challenge as going by the process means that you must first catch the fish before you can harvest the fish roe, then preserve it, ship it to the restaurant, and finally prepare and serve it to the guests.
+Harvesting them from the fish or other sea animals is a challenge, as going by the process means you must first catch the fish before you can harvest the fish roe.
+Then you have to preserve it, ship it to the restaurant, and finally, prepare and serve it to the guests.

-However, the actual process of harvesting the roe may not be exactly as you have expected, so here’s how they really do it.
+However, the actual process of harvesting roe may not be exactly as you’d expect, so here’s how they really do it.

 What kind of fish is roe?

-This is still a commonly asked question but by now you might know from this article that roe is not actually a fish, it’s the eggs of the fish and roe is used to describe the fish eggs from different types of fish like salmon or sturgeon.
+This is still a commonly asked question, but by now, you might know from this article that roe isn’t actually a fish.
+“Roe” is used to describe the eggs from different types of fish, like salmon or sturgeon.

 Are fish killed for caviar?

-Unfortunately, the answer to this question is a disappointing “yes,” and while preserving our natural resources is a primary concern, especially during these times where the clamor for climate change is at its loudest, fishermen have a good reason why they do it.
+Unfortunately, the answer to this question is a disappointing “yes”.
+And while preserving our natural resources is a primary concern, especially during these times when the clamor for climate change is at its loudest, fishermen have a good reason for why they do it.

-Despite the modern techniques in harvesting caviar, which are in fact, designed to keep the fish alive after harvesting their roe, it still doesn’t compare with the quality and consistency of the roe harvested from the fish that’s been killed.
+Despite the modern techniques in harvesting caviar (which are in fact designed to keep the fish alive after harvesting their roe), it still doesn’t compare with the quality and consistency of roe harvested from fish that’s been killed.

-Continue reading this article to find out why fishermen need to kill the fish in order to harvest the roe and discover the various ways we get this precious resource in the ocean.
+Continue reading this article to find out why fishermen need to kill fish in order to harvest roe and to discover the various ways we get this precious resource from the ocean.

 How is roe harvested and made into caviar?

-Fish roe is harvested by using 2 special methods before they are made into the caviar delicacy that you know and love.
+Fish roe is harvested by using 2 special methods before they’re made into the caviar delicacy that you know and love.

-The classic method to harvest roe has been around since ancient times and it is still done the same way to this day.
+The classic method for harvesting roe has been around since ancient times and it’s still done the same way today.

-Even though scientific advances have been made in the areas of farming, fishing and production technology, the general practice of harvesting roe has remained the same, and the step-by-step process that people used centuries ago has been handed down to their descendants up until the recent times.
+Even though scientific advances have been made in the areas of farming, fishing, and production technology, the general practice of harvesting roe has remained the same.
+And the step-by-step process that people used centuries ago has been handed down to their descendants up until recent times.

-The PETA organization alongside many other animal rights activist movements are criticizing the traditional Russian and Iranian roe harvesting technique and deemed it inhumane and cruel to animals.
+PETA, alongside many other animal rights activist movements, criticizes the traditional Russian and Iranian roe harvesting technique and deems it inhumane and cruel to animals.

-This happened after marine biologists confirmed that the wild sturgeon populations have been steadily declining and they might face extinction soon.
+Marine biologists confirmed that wild sturgeon populations have been steadily declining and might face extinction soon.

-The reason why animal rights activists protest this method so much is because it requires that the sturgeon, or other fish to be killed off in order to harvest its eggs in the best possible condition.
+The reason why animal rights activists protest this method so much is because it requires the sturgeon (or other fish) to be killed to harvest its eggs in the best possible condition.

-In modern fish farms and fisheries, the female fish species that carry the roe is placed in ice-cold waters in order to minimize their movement until they become unconscious and completely immobilized, then their roe will be harvested.
+In modern fish farms and fisheries, the female fish that carry the roe are placed in ice-cold waters to minimize their movements until they become unconscious and completely immobilized.
+Then their roe’s harvested.

 Only purified water is used to clean the fish and then an incision is made in the length of the belly of the fish.